jhauberg/dledger/contrib/distribution/README.md

     main()
 ```

-Place this script in the project root so that it is relative to the `dledger` directory.
+Place this script in the project root so that it is relative to the `dledger` directory (i.e. same place as we'll usually find `setup.py`).

-## 2) Run PyInstaller
+## 3) Run PyInstaller

 From project root, relative to the script you just wrote (assuming it's called `run.py`), run PyInstaller: